gradle/github-dependency-graph-gradle-plugin/README.md

 A Gradle plugin for generating a GitHub dependency graph for a Gradle build, which can be uploaded to the [GitHub Dependency Submission API](https://docs.github.com/en/rest/dependency-graph/dependency-submission).

 ## Usage
-This plugin is designed to be used in a GitHub Actions workflow, with support coming in a future release of the [Gradle Build Action](https://github.com/gradle/gradle-build-action).
+This plugin is designed to be used in a GitHub Actions workflow, an is tightly integrated into the [Gradle Build Action](https://github.com/gradle/gradle-build-action#github-dependency-graph-support).

 For other uses, the [core plugin](https://plugins.gradle.org/plugin/org.gradle.github-dependency-graph-gradle-plugin) (`org.gradle.github.GitHubDependencyGraphPlugin`) should be applied to the `Gradle` instance via a Gradle init script as follows: